Turtles are Keystone Species

 Turtles can take between 30 and 60 years to replace themselves in Nature- that means it takes this long for them to have one successful offspring.
 Turtles can take between 8 and 20 years to reach sexual maturity- and then, there are so many challenges that eggs, then hatchlings, and then juvenile turtles face in nature and which obstacles are made worse by humans!
 Only 0.06% success rate: this is the percentage of eggs that will hatch and then those hatchlings survive to reach adulthood.
 Meanwhile, adult turtles do not face many natural threats and the older the turtle, the more eggs they typically lay.
 Therefore adults are essential to keep populations stable.
 However, adults, and also all ages, are being hit on roads, removed from nature for pets, poached, or deliberately killed because people are afraid of them (as is the case with Snapping Turtles).
 Therefore we have lost over 50% of our turtles in Ontario and this number may be as high as 70%.
 It is estimated that if we lose 20% more of our snapping turtle populations, that they will be extinct in 20 years.
 Snapping turtles may be best cleaning crews and biodiversity agents we have.

-We believe in the power of people: if there are skilled and trained Turtle Guardians in our communities, turtles will have a chance to survive and their populations may even thrive!
+We believe in the power of people: with skilled and trained Turtle Guardians in our communities, turtles will have a chance to survive and their populations may even thrive!